marcosvfranco/mb-car-price-viewing/README.md

 Page Objects Model was used to organize the tests.
 Also I used a Component Pattern based to reuse the components in another Pages.

 Besides: on `src\utils` there is a `eSelectors.ts` file with separated selector values and other constants for the tests.
-I implemented the `LandingPage.ts` using this file to separate the selectors in another file, but I also implemented the other Page Objects inserting the selectors directly in the Locators thats another way to already define the Locators not spliting the modularization too much.
+I implemented the `LandingPage.ts` using this file to separate the selectors in another file, but I also implemented the other Page Objects inserting the selectors directly in the Locators, thats another way to already define the Locators not spliting the modularization too much.

 ## Pre requisites
 - NodeJS - at least 18.14.0